Experience-Monks/math-as-code/README.md

 ![dotcross1](img/dotcross1.png)

-In code we tend to use asterisk:
+In programming languages we tend to use asterisk for multiplication:

 ```js
 var result = 3 * 4